 1 Samuel 20

-David runs to Jonathan with a wound, not a plan.
+David runs to Jonathan with a wound, carrying nothing forward but his questions.
 What have I done? what is mine iniquity?
 He soothed the king's torment, killed the giant, won the wars, married into the house - and now Saul hunts his life.
-He cannot find the crime, because there is none.3 He names how near the danger stands in one bare word: there is but a step between me and death.
+He cannot find the crime, because there is none.
+He names how near the danger stands in one bare word: there is but a step between me and death.

 Then Jonathan does the unthinkable.
-He is the king's son and heir, and he knows the throne will pass not to him but to David.
-He does not grasp the crown.
-He lays it down.
+He is the king's son and heir, and he knows the throne will pass to David.
+He lays the crown down.
 He binds his house to his friend in a covenant sworn before the LORD, takes a javelin from his own father for shielding him, and shoots the arrows that send David into exile to keep him alive.
 Loyal love that costs the giver everything and asks only faithfulness - it reaches toward the One who came after.

 Tap any highlighted phrase to jump to the commentary that unpacks it.